wattsworth/joule/docs/cli.rst

     -d: specify a particular decimation level, may not be used with -r, default is 1
     -b: include min/max limits for each row of decimated data
-    -m: include [# interval break] tags in the output to indicate broken data intervals
+    -m: include [# interval break] tags in the output to indicate broken data intervals -f, --file: filename to write data to rather than stdout (written in hdf5 format)
+    -i: indices of elements to read, separate multiple elements with ``,`` The first element is index 0

     PATH: path of stream to read

 Example